kojinobumoto/sLinkValidator/README.txt

       (the meaning of the filename is  __tmp_[thread ID]_[browsed page num]_[timestamp]_xxx.txt)

 o Others
-  - Browsing timeout is 2 miniutes in case of download pop-up (zip download etc.).
   - This program neither follow links that created dynamically by JavaScript nor submit the form automatically.
     (follows only links in the page source.)
   - As mentioned in above “Feature” section, this program does not support Chrome and InternetExplorer